-The Alliance for Adolescent Recovery and Treatment in Texas (AART-TX) project team is developing a 3-year strategic plan to improve treatment access, services, and outcomes for Texas youth between the ages of 12 and 18 who have been diagnosed with substance use disorders and/or co-occurring mental health disorders.
-Funded by The Substance Abuse and Mental Health Services Administration (SAMHSA) and in partnership with the Texas Department of State Health Services (DSHS) and the Child and Youth Behavioral Health Subcommittee (CYBHS), AART-TX has several goals:
+The Alliance for Adolescent Recovery and Treatment in Texas (AART-TX) is a collaborative initiative aimed at improving access to evidence-based assessment, treatment, and recovery supports for Texas youth between the ages of 12 and 18 who have been diagnosed with substance use disorders and/or co-occurring mental health disorders.
+Funded by The Substance Abuse and Mental Health Services Administration (SAMHSA) and led through a partnership between the Texas Health and Human Services Commission (HHSC) and the Texas Institute for Excellence in Mental Health (TIEMH), AART-TX has the following goals:

 By building on existing infrastructure and involving youth, family, state agency and provider stakeholders, AART-TX aims to promote adolescent wellness and recovery, as well as greater collaboration between service providers and youth/families in treatment and recovery to promote a fully integrated system of care.

 - AART-TX Provider Collaborative Plan

 - AART-TX 5-Year Strategic Plan

 Financial Mapping Reports